 Trust you means they believe the version of you they've constructed in their heads is real.
 When something disrupts that version, they react like a friendship has been violated.
 Because to them, it has.

-This isn't the majority of your audience - not even close.
-But it exists in every audience above a certain size, and it shows up earlier than most creators expect.
+This isn't the majority of your audience (not even close).
+But this dynamic exists in every audience above a certain size, and it shows up earlier than most creators expect.

 So the question isn't whether this dynamic is in your audience.
 If you've been intentionally building a platform, it is.
 The question is whether you understand it.